Pentagon Will Shoot Down a Hypersonic Missile in 2027

 A hypersonic glide vehicle is harder to kill than a ballistic missile for one reason: it manoeuvres.
 A ballistic warhead follows a predictable parabolic arc once it separates from its rocket booster.
 A hypersonic glide vehicle doesn’t — it pulls turns at Mach 6 inside the atmosphere, defeating the prediction algorithms that current interceptors rely on.

-The MDA’s answer is a new family of interceptors, of which the Glide Phase Interceptor (GPI) is the leading candidate.
+The MDA’s answer is a new family of interceptors, of which the Glide Phase Interceptor (GPI) is the long-term centrepiece — though it is not expected to be delivered until about 2031.
 It’s designed to engage a glide vehicle while it’s still in the upper atmosphere, before it begins its terminal manoeuvres.

 Why 2027 Is the Test That Counts